The Beauty Inside (web series): Adaptations

 In 2015, South Korean director Baik released a full-length feature film with the title The Beauty Inside, which is based on the film.
 It stars Han Hyo-joo and Kim Dae-myung.

 In January 2017, it was announced that Fox 2000 had acquired the film rights for an American remake of the 2015 film, with Emilia Clarke set to play the female lead.

-Also have the South Korean television series based on the 2015 movie; starring Seo Hyun-jin, Lee Min-ki, Lee Da-hee and Ahn Jae-hyun.
+There is also a South Korean television series based on the 2015 movie; starring Seo Hyun-jin, Lee Min-ki, Lee Da-hee and Ahn Jae-hyun.
 It aired on JTBC from October 1 to November 20, 2018.